 The IRS is concerned with the details of the transaction, not necessarily the format of the receipt.
 As long as you have documented proof that includes the date, amount, payee, and a clear business purpose for the expense, you're good to go.

-Maintain Records Of Business Travel Spends
+3. Maintain Records Of Business Travel Spend

 If your business requires your employees to stay on the road often, you must have a travel policy in place.
 The next step is to make sure your employees are aware of how they can keep track of their expenses on business trips.
+Without a streamlined process, inefficient travel request workflows and delayed reimbursements can seriously impact employee experience and hurt your bottom line.

 Also Read:

-Review Your Expenses Regularly
+4. Review Your Expenses Regularly

 Keeping a close eye on your expenses allows you to avoid potential problems.
 This vigilance can help you identify areas of overspending, sniff out fraud attempts, and uncover inefficiencies in your operations.